Obscurely/RustTemplate/README.md

 Either post an issue in the
-[Issues Tab](https://github.com/Obscurely/CHANGEME_NAME/issues) or contact me at this email adddress if you have more to say:
+[Issues Tab](https://github.com/Obscurely/CHANGEME_NAME/issues) or contact me at this email address if you have more to say:
 [obscurely.message@protonmail.com](mailto:obscurely.message@protonmail.com)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>